-- urinating more than eight times in 24 hours
+- urinate more than eight times in 24 hours

-- waking up in the middle of the night to urinate
+- wake up multiple times in the middle of the night to urinate

 - breathing difficulties